craftercms/docs/source/developers/extensions/resources/form-control-plugins.rst

 Project Plugin Directory Structure
 ----------------------------------

-When creating project plugins, the JS files location for the project plugins uses a convention where the files needs to go in the following location:
+When creating plugins, the JS files location for the plugins uses a convention where the files needs to go in the following location:

 * **Controls** : authoring/static-assets/plugins/{yourPluginId}/control/{yourPluginName}/JS_FILE.js

 where:

-- **{yourPluginName}** : Name of form engine control project plugin
+- **{yourPluginName}** : Name of form engine control plugin
 - **JS_FILE.js** : JavaScript file containing the control interface implementation

 ------------------------------------------
 Form Engine Control Project Plugin Example
 ------------------------------------------
-Let's take a look at an example of a control project plugin.
-We will be adding a control named ``text-input`` to the project ``My Editorial``.
+Let's take a look at an example of a control plugin.
+We will be adding a control named ``text-input`` to the ``My Editorial``.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Form Engine Control Code